 \subsubsection{Reliability Analysis}

-We assessed the reliability of the subjective ratings before analyzing model effects.
+We assessed the reliability of subjective ratings before analyzing the effects of the model.
 Cronbach’s alpha was used to evaluate internal consistency within each metric across the five models.
 Internal consistency was excellent for both modalities (eye: $\alpha = 0.925$; lightbar: $\alpha = 0.953$), with all metrics exceeding $\alpha = 0.90$.
 Inter-rater reliability, estimated with the intraclass correlation coefficient (ICC), was low (eye: $ICC = 0.131$; lightbar: $ICC = 0.087$), indicating limited absolute agreement across participants.
-Because our analyses focus on within-subject, relative comparisons in a single session, high internal consistency is the primary requirement; the low ICC limits generalization to settings requiring stable scores across raters or sessions~\cite{koo2016guideline}.
+Because our analyses focus on relative comparisons within each subject in a single session, high internal consistency is the primary requirement; the low ICC limits generalization to settings that require stable scores between raters or sessions~\cite{koo2016guideline}.